 - The ZDoom port for Doom actually have the "Buddha Mode" cheat from Half-Life 2.

 - Half-Life has a God Mode.
-The sequel adds in "Buddha Mode" just for good measure, which allows you to take damage but never lets your HP fall below 1, effectively making you immortal.
+Half-Life 2 adds in "Buddha Mode" just for good measure, which allows you to take damage but never lets your HP fall below 1, effectively making you immortal.
 It has been known to mysteriously fail on occasion, which is a deeply jarring event.

 - The Magic: The Gathering card Worship also works this way, provided you control both it and a creature card.